buffalojoec/solana-improvement-documents/proposals/0433-loader-v3-set-program-data-to-elf-length.md

 If the new ELF is larger than the current program data account's ELF region, the account will be extended to accommodate the new ELF.

-When `close_buffer` is `true`, the buffer account's lamports and the program data account's existing lamports are combined to meet the new rent-exempt minimum.
+The buffer account's lamports and the program data account's existing lamports are combined to meet the new rent-exempt minimum.
 If the combined lamports are insufficient, the upgrade will fail with `InsufficientFunds`.

-When `close_buffer` is `false`, the program data account's existing lamports must already meet the new rent-exempt minimum.
-If not, the upgrade will fail with `InsufficientFunds`.

-In both cases, any lamports in excess of the rent-exempt minimum are refunded to the spill account.
+Any lamports in excess of the rent-exempt minimum are refunded to the spill account.

 ### Feature Gate